ElTinmar/Lightcrafter/README.md

 sudo get-edid -b 2 > original.bin
 ```

-You can check and modify the content of the file using an hexadecimal editor such as ghex.
+You can check and modify the content of the file using an hexadecimal editor such as ghex or with wxedid.

+### 3.2 Upload EDID to device

 ## 4. Modify the EDID to advertize 912 x 1140 at 120 Hz